-- § EPCO and its privately held affiliates; and - § the Employee Partnerships (see Note 4).
+- § EPCO and its privately held affiliates;

+- § Enterprise GP Holdings, which owns and controls our general partner; and

+- § the Employee Partnerships (see Note 4).

-EPCO is a privately held company controlled by Dan L. Duncan, who is also a Director and Chairman of EPE Holdings and EPGP.
+EPCO is a privately held company controlled by Dan L. Duncan, who is also a Director and Chairman of EPGP.
 At December 31, 2009, EPCO and its affiliates beneficially owned interests in the following entities: